• Home

 Why other firms are (or aren’t) deploying AI agents

-Some firms today are deploying agents at scale, working alongside human workers to automate rote tasks, analyze data, and boost productivity.
+Some companies today are deploying agents at scale, working alongside human workers to automate rote tasks, analyze data, and boost productivity.
 McKinsey’s 2025 State of AI report found that 62% of companies are actively implementing, or planning to implement, AI agents into their workflows.
 Some business leaders, like Nvidia CEO Jensen Huang, foresee 100 AI agents for every human employee in 10 years.

 But even as more executives grow bullish on the technology, a recent study from the National Bureau of Economic Research found that among 6,000 executives from firms across the U.S., U.K., Germany, and Australia, the vast majority see little impact from AI on their operations.